-- 17.13.8 The involved supervisors of an insurance group that conducts insurance business in more than one jurisdiction may consider their joint and common interests for the joint approval of the use of a group-wide internal model for regulatory capital purposes.
-If so, it may improve the efficiency and effectiveness of the approval process if the supervisors agree on common requirements for the process eg standardised language or languages for the application process. - 17.13.9 Alternatively, the supervisors may independently approve the use of a group-wide internal model.
-Therefore, an insurance group seeking approval for a group-wide internal model may receive permission from one supervisor to use the model in that jurisdiction, while not receiving approval in another jurisdiction. - 17.13.10 Similarly, where an insurance legal entity operates in other jurisdictions through a branch structure, the supervisors in those branch jurisdictions will have an interest in the solvency of the insurance legal entity.
-If local branch supervisors in these jurisdictions are not satisfied with the capital requirements of the home supervisor, possibly because they are determined using internal models, the local branch supervisors may impose limitations on the branch operations.
-The home supervisor, however, does not need to have the approval of the local branch supervisors in order to approve the use of the insurance legal entity's internal model for its own purposes.
+- its group-wide regulatory capital requirements; - whether and the extent to which its jurisdiction allows the use of internal models for regulatory capital requirements purposes (eg determining the PCR and/or MCR); - how its jurisdiction interacts with the other jurisdictions potentially involved when supervisory measures are being considered; and - the arrangements for collaboration between involved supervisors of the legal entities within the insurance group. - 17.13.17 Additionally, a supervisor may delegate the approval process to the group-wide supervisor or another involved supervisor or agree to be bound by its decision while retaining supervisory responsibility.
+If more than one jurisdiction is concerned, making such authority legally binding may require a treaty between these jurisdictions.
+To be effective, each arrangement requires a high level of collaboration between the involved supervisors.
+To require the model to appropriately address all material risks, the supervisor making the decision needs sufficient knowledge of the local circumstances in which the group operates. - 17.13.18 The involved supervisors of an insurance group that conducts insurance business in more than one jurisdiction may consider their joint and common interests for the joint approval of the use of a group-wide internal model for regulatory capital requirements purposes.
+Doing so may improve the efficiency and effectiveness of the approval process if the involved supervisors agree on common requirements for the process. - 17.13.19 Alternatively, the involved supervisors may independently approve the use of a group-wide internal model.
+Therefore, an insurance group seeking approval for a group-wide internal model may receive permission from one supervisor to use the model in that jurisdiction, while not receiving approval in another jurisdiction. - 17.13.20 Similarly, where an insurance legal entity operates in other jurisdictions through a branch structure, the host supervisors in those branch jurisdictions will have an interest in the solvency of the insurance legal entity.
+If host supervisors in these jurisdictions are not satisfied with the regulatory capital requirements of the home supervisor (for example because they are determined to use internal models) the host supervisors may impose limitations on the branch operations.
+The home supervisor, however, does not need to have the approval of the host supervisors in order to approve the use of the insurance legal entity's internal model. - 17.13.21 Involved supervisors should require that the approval process for the use of a group-wide internal model for regulatory capital requirements purposes is sufficiently flexible to achieve an approach appropriate at each organisational level in an insurance group.
+Risks which may have a large impact at insurance legal entity level may have much smaller significance at insurance group level.
+Conversely, risks that may have a small impact at insurance legal entity level may aggregate to have a larger impact on risk at the group level.
+The nature and complexity of risks may also vary at different levels in the insurance group.